preethamrn/pokemondens/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 # TODO
-- Setup all den Pokemon (update denPokemon.py script to generate the required component data)
-- Setup all den positions
-- Fix the transform-origin for scaling (it doesn't feel like the natural center of the screen is being preserved)
-- Fix styling for the hover layout
-- Add deep links into Serebii
-- Add contact and credits links
-- Search for dens by Pokemon
 - Add other map elements (trees, items, nursery, watts trader, digging duo) + toggle map elements functionality
-- Scale map and center the transform to browser width on page load (only once!)

 # DONE
 - Map with den markers positioning functionality